yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 # Overview

-The .NET Processing Unit Container is based on the [OpenSpaces Processing Unit|XAP97NET:Processing Units], and allows you to write a .NET component that can be managed by the service grid.
+The .NET Processing Unit Container is based on the depanlinkOpenSpaces Processing Unittengahlink./processing-units.htmlbelakanglink, and allows you to write a .NET component that can be managed by the service grid.

 The Processing Unit Container is aware of the depanlinkcluster infotengahlink#ClusterInfobelakanglink.
 This allows you to write your code decoupled from cluster topologies considerations.